OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 While other configurable parameters exist, they are set to defaults, and it's generally not anticipated that a chain deployer would need to modify them.
 However, if you believe there's a need to alter any other parameters not listed here, please feel free to [contact us on our Discord server](https://discord.com/channels/585084330037084172/1116812793606328340/1205801459518804018) for further details and support.

-### Configuration of Rollup Params and Deployment on Orbit SDK
+### Configuration of Rollup params and deployment on Orbit SDK

 The Orbit SDK provides two APIs, `createRollupPrepareConfig` and `createRollupPrepareTransactionRequest` to facilitate the configuration and deployment of Rollup parameters for an Orbit chain.
 These APIs simplify the process of setting up and deploying the core contracts necessary for an Orbit chain.